 Law schools do not have a preferred undergraduate major, so the courses listed below are a compilation of classes designed to introduce students to the skills and issues related to the study of law.
 Students may wish to use some of these courses as distribution requirements or as electives to strengthen their preparation for law school.

 While undergraduate law courses may be useful in familiarizing you with the language of the law and some basic legal concepts, law school admission committees do not give preference to applicants who have taken such courses.
-The first year of law school provides training in the essentials such as case study methods, legal research, briefing a case, and outlining and analyzing facts, issues, arguments, and decisions, etc.
+The first year of law school provides training in essentials such as case study methods, legal research, briefing a case and outlining and analyzing facts, issues, arguments and decisions, etc.

 |English||Students should take several writing intensive courses to refine their writing, research, and argument-formation skills.
 Writing intensive courses can be found in most departments in addition to those found in the English department.

 ENGL 220 (Intro. to Literary Studies), ENGL 212 (Workshop in Writing)

 Any literature courses offered by the department would also be helpful.